Read chapters

 "Indeed?
 Have we not seen the play together last season?"

-"As well you know, Mother, one doesn't necessarily only go to the theatre to watch the play."
+"As well you know, Mother, one does not necessarily only go to the theatre to watch the play."

-The lord continued to eat his French pastry.
-"Have you ever thought that the play wants us to realise and be brave enough to take off our masks…to let happiness in?"
+The lord continued to eat his roll.
+"Have you ever thought that the play wants us to realise and be brave enough to take off our masks… to let happiness in?"

 Deep furrows appeared between his lordship's brows.